brucemcclure/median/readme.md

-# Median and adventures in reverse engineering a web app
+# Median and adventures in reverse engineering a web app ( This wont get deployed live )

 ###### Trello board to keep me on track